faceyspacey/jest-storybook-facade/README.md

   }
 ```

-That all said, when your tests run in Storybook, for mose use-cases you should be fine.
+That all said, when your tests run in Storybook, for most use-cases you should be fine.
 If you need a specific enhancement, `git clone` it,
 make your enhancement, add your fork to `package.json` instead, and make a pull request.
 It should be a fairly simple process for a package
 this basic.